evertonjuniti/sjcam-owncast-aws/Instructions/README.md

   - In the field below, click to select the specific Internet Gateway that exists for your VPC and then click the Save Changes button

 ##### Don't forget to undo the rules as per the instructions above, this is necessary to ensure minimum access to avoid the risk of unwanted access

+#### Now we will install and configure the Proxy instance on the Public Subnet and do a second test with the SJCAM SJ11

 [Retornar ao resumo | Return to summary](#summary)